conal/quotes/quotes.md

 "When I'm working on a problem, I never think about beauty.
 I think only how to solve the problem.
 But when I have finished, if the solution is not beautiful, I know it is wrong." - R. Buckminster Fuller

-"The most erroneous stories are those we think we know best - and therefore never scrutinize or question." - Stephen Jay Gould

 "The data stream has been corrupted.
 Return to first principles." - Terence McKenna

 "Religion is a defense against the experience of God." - Carl Gustav Jung